-In WP Fluent Forms, an address input field can be used to collect a person’s full address (Street, City, State, Zip code, Country) without having to create or manage multiple textbox fields.
+In Fluent Forms, an Address input field can be used to collect a person’s full address (Street, City, State, Zip code, Country) without having to create or manage multiple textbox fields.

-Address Field input type allows you make fields in a form to retrieve the address from your users.
-WP Fluent Form offers six different input fields by default to retrieve data from users.
+Address Field input type allows you to make fields in a form to retrieve the address from your users.
+Fluent Forms offers six different input fields by default to retrieve data from users.
 They are- Address Line 1, Address Line 2, City, State, Zip Code, and Country.

-To add an Address Field field to your form, drag and drop the field from the available input fields.
+- To add an Address Field to your form, drag and drop the field from the available input fields.

 In the Input Customization section, you will find different options like–

 On the right side of the tab, there are some important Basic options which are given below:

 - Element Label: This is the text that users will see on the form for the email input field.
 You can put any text here that helps to understand the purpose of that field.